the-technat/dotfiles/README.md

 ### Secrets

-chezmoi has access to my iCloud Keychain and thus to any kind of secret I might want to inject into a tool.
+chezmoi has access to the keychain on my mac and thus to any kind of secret I might want to inject into a tool.

 Putting secrets into keyring is explained here: https://www.chezmoi.io/user-guide/password-managers/keychain-and-windows-credentials-manager/